valueflows/valueflows/mkdocs/docs/specification/model-text.md

 #### vf:EconomicEvent

-An EconomicEvent is the "real" flow.
+An EconomicEvent is the "real" flow, one that actually happened.
 Its behavior is governed by its Action.
 It actually affects an EconomicResource if one is defined as inventoried in the EconomicEvent, possibly including quantities, location, primary accountable, stage, state, containment.
 EconomicEvent always has a provider and receiver Agent, and can be input or output of a Process, and/or part of an Agreement.
 An EconomicEvent knows its resource, either an EconomicResource or a ResourceSpecification.
 In some actions, for example transfers and moves, there can also be another EconomicResource on the receiver side.
 EconomicEvents can fulfill Commitments or satisfy Intents (where there is no Commitment) or settle Claims.
 An EconomicEvent can be triggered by another EconomicEvent, for example a transfer of accountability triggered by a receipt of a resource.
 An EconomicEvent can correct a previous EconomicEvent, or reverse it completely.

 #### vf:Fulfillment